Taking on an apprentice - the full details. Image of someone teaching his apprentice | Crunch

 Apprenticeship schemes are often in the news - and not always for the right reasons.
 We’ve had a look at what they are and where you can find out more details about them.

-Apprentices must work with experienced staff, learn job and specific skills and study during their working week (study at college or a training organisation, for example).
+Apprentices must work with experienced staff, learn job and specific skills and study during their working week (at a college or a training organisation, for example).

-The apprentices themselves tend to be more motivated and loyal to the company that has invested in them, as they’ve made a choice to learn about a specific job at work.
+Apprenticeships on an official scheme tend to be more motivated and loyal to the company that has invested in them.
+See our separate article here about interns.

 What is an apprentice?

-Apprentices are full employees employed on an apprenticeship agreement, which is a contract of service, so the apprentice undertakes to work for the employer and is treated as a normal employee.
-The agreement must be in a prescribed form (from 6th April 2012 following the Apprenticeships, Skills, Children & Learning Act 2009).
+• Apprentices are usually full employees employed on an apprenticeship agreement, which is a contract of service, so the apprentice undertakes to work for the employer and is treated as a normal employee.
+The Agreement must either be:A modern English (or Welsh) Apprenticeship Agreement which is in a prescribed form (from 6th April 2012, following the Apprenticeships, Skills, Children & Learning Act 2009, ASCLA).
+The ASCLA and The Apprenticeships (Miscellaneous Provisions) Regulations 2017 set out certain provisions that must be in the contract.
+The UK government provides a template employers can use to form apprenticeship agreements, that supports the 2022/34 funding rules.
+Alongside the apprenticeship agreement there must be a Training Plan, which provides an overview of the training.\

-The apprentice is either employed directly by the employer under an Apprenticeship Agreement, or the apprentice will come via an Apprenticeship Training Agency (ATA), who employs the apprentice directly.
-The employer would pay the ATA a fee for the apprentice in this scenario.
-There is a national register of ATA’s which you can check here.
+If an Apprentice is hot employed directly by the Employer under an Apprenticeship Agreement, the apprentice will come via an Apprenticeship Training Agency (ATA), who employs the apprentice directly.
+The Employer would pay the ATA a fee for the apprentice in this scenario.
+There is a national register of ATA’s which you can check here

-For further help, you can contact The National Apprenticeship Service by email, nationalhelpdesk@findanapprenticeship.service.go.uk, or by telephone on 0800 015 0400.
+For further help you can contact the Government’s Apprenticeship Service by email, nationalhelpdesk@findanapprenticeship.service.go.uk, or by telephone on 0800 015 0400.

 Apprenticeship law